dimidimi00/dimidimi00/README.md

 # You can call me Dimi!
-`Video Editor, Motion Designer, Front-end developer`
+`Video Editor, Motion Designer, Web developer`

 One might see those three titles and get a little confused, so..
 Let me explain.